Factbox: EU sanctions target Russia's economy, elites and Putin himself

 DUAL-USE GOODS AND ADVANCED TECHNOLOGY

-The EU has toughened existing sanctions on goods that can be used for civilian as well as military purposes, targeting Russia's military-industrial complex and limiting its access to advanced technology such as drones and software for drones, software for encryption devices, semiconductors and advanced electronics.
+The EU has toughened existing sanctions on goods that can be used for civilian as well as military purposes, targeting Russia's and Belarus' military-industrial complex and limiting their access to advanced technology such as drones and software for drones, software for encryption devices, semiconductors and advanced electronics.

 These measures are meant to downgrade Russia's technological capabilities over time.